wadcom/kisarra-docs/README.md

 ### Patrol Buggy

-When assigned to patrol, the Patrol Buggy checks for visible enemies within the zone.

-If no enemies are present, it moves randomly within the zone.
+The Patrol Buggy is a fast combat unit with two operational modes:

+**Patrol Mode:**
-If enemies are detected, the Patrol Buggy prioritizes attacking military units first, based on the estimated time to eliminate, factoring in travel time and the enemy's remaining health.
-If no military units are present, it will still attack other units.
-It engages when within combat range.
+When assigned to patrol, the Patrol Buggy actively patrols a designated zone.
+If enemies are detected within the zone (using allied vision), it prioritizes attacking military units first, based on estimated time to eliminate, factoring in travel time and remaining health.
+When no enemies are present, it moves randomly within the zone.

+**Overwatch Mode:**
+When given overwatch orders, the Patrol Buggy holds a defensive position:
+- Moves to player-specified watch-point and orients toward zone center
+- Detects enemies in watch-zone via allied vision
+- Pursues and engages targets within the watch-zone using patrol combat behavior
+- Returns to watch-point when no enemies remain in zone
+- **Supply Efficiency**: Consumes zero supplies while watching (only consumes when moving/engaging)
+- **Zone-Constrained**: Ignores enemies outside the designated watch-zone

 ### Scout Bike